Algorythms-io/algorythms-io.github.io/privacy-policy.md

+---
+layout: default
+title: Privacy Policy
+---

-Privacy Policy for [Your Company Name] Shopify Apps
+Privacy Policy for Algorythms Shopify Apps

-Last Updated: [Insert Date]
+Last Updated: 22/10/2023

-At [Your Company Name], we respect the privacy of our users.
+At Algorythms, we respect the privacy of our users.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Shopify apps.
 Please read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access the apps.

 1. COLLECTION OF YOUR INFORMATION